holyaustin/Medikai/README.md

 <img width="1278" alt="current image" src="https://bafkreicqdowtoh2klo25wrve4iand53yqy4l52uxmsw7r73seh3gexwfpi.ipfs.nftstorage.link/">

-**Blockchain** being an immutable ledger and with decentralized nature has a great potential for increasing the security, privacy and efficiency of Medical Health Record keeping systems.
-Currently existing solutions rely on centralised database which are susceptible to _Ransomware attacks, Denial of Service(DoS) attacks and also have significant counterparty risks_.
-Some decentralized solutions are also exist but some of them are not really decentralized that are based on private or permis- sioned blockchain, while some which are based on public blockchain have not properly addressed the performance and scalability issues.
+**Blockchain** is an immutable ledger and with its decentralized nature has great potential for increasing the security, privacy, and efficiency of Medical Health Record keeping systems.
+Currently, existing solutions rely on centralized databases which are susceptible to Ransomware attacks, Denial of Service(DoS) attacks and also have significant counterparty risks.
+Some decentralized solutions also exist but some of them are not really decentralized that is based on private or permissioned blockchain.
+In contrast, some which are based on public blockchains have not properly addressed the performance and scalability issues.

-The proposed system is based on EVM compatible public blockchains using IPFS as a decentralized file storage solution and uses 2048 bit RSA encryption to encrypt the IPFS HASH of file metadata on the client-side before uploading the HASH on the blockchain.
-For supporting fast and complex queries this system uses a decentralized indexing protocol _The Graph_.
-The smart contract is currently deployed on _Goerli Testnet_.
+The proposed system is based on EVM-compatible public blockchains using IPFS as a decentralized file storage solution and uses 2048 bit RSA encryption to encrypt the IPFS HASH of file metadata on the client-side before uploading the HASH on the blockchain.
+For supporting fast and complex queries this system uses a decentralized indexing protocol The Graph.
+The smart contract is currently deployed on Skale, Optimism, Polygon zkEVM, Mantle and Gnosis Chain.

-With this system patients can access their medical records anytime anywhere without the counterparty risk from centralized entity.
-This system also features QR code for sharing of medical files from patients to doctors.
-With the proposed implementation the decentralized medical record keeping system provides increased security and privacy compared to centralized systems without loss of significant performance or scalability benefits.
+With this system, patients can access their medical records anytime anywhere without the counterparty risk from the centralized entity.
+This system also features QR code for sharing medical files from patients to doctors.
+With the proposed implementation the decentralized medical record system provides increased security and privacy compared to centralized systems without loss of significant performance or scalability benefits.

+An AI Module that serves as medical assistance when you have symptoms that you cannot get to the hospital was also implemented using the OpenAI system.

 ### The links to other repositories of this project is at the top